Use Your Maiden Name Even After a Name Change

 Changing your maiden name severs your network of associations until you assimilate your married name.
 Yet, like refreezing melted ice cream, it's never quite the same after.

-Traces of your maiden name will persist, etched into your birth records, and deeply embedded in genealogy databases, as well as in the memories of everyone you've met.
+Traces of your maiden name will persist, etched into your birth records, deeply embedded in genealogy databases, and ingrained in the memories of everyone you've met.

 While you can change your driver's license, you can't erase the historical record.
 Your yearbook is just one permanent testament to the past.